Christmas in Spain is full of excitement and tradition.

 When are Christmas gifts distributed in Spain?
 Santa Claus and the Three Kings

-Undoubtedly, children are the true protagonists of Christmas in Spain, a time of year that they live with special enthusiasm.
+Children are the true protagonists of Christmas in Spain, eagerly awaiting the arrival of magical gift-bringers.

 How is Christmas celebrated in Spain?